P&M Sabeti Founded

 The Company Today

-Today Sabeti Wain Aerospace has over 350 staff, including cutters and machinists, design development, quality control and administration.
+Today Sabeti Wain Aerospace has around 500 staff worldwide, including cutters and machinists, design development, quality control and administration.
 The payroll includes 2 of the 5 employees who joined the company when it was set up in 1983, although now only working part time.

 Parvis and Mehrangiz retired in 2007, but remain on the board of directors and continue to act in an advisory role.